|

 years after the Berlin Wall was erected, the area marked the

 'new' centre of west Berlin until the wall came down in 1989.
-In

 my work I'm interested in investigating forms of display in the